Cisco Systems (CSCO) Q1 2018 Results - Earnings Call Transcript

 Kelly A. Kramer - Cisco Systems, Inc.

 Yes, hey, George.
 Thanks for the question.
 Yes, right now we're still seeing it around that 2% range.
-We expect the headwind to grow once we continue to grow the intuitive network (sic) [The Network.
-Intuitive.]
-(28:30) that has a subscription.
+We expect the headwind to grow once we continue to grow the intuitive network [The Network.
+Intuitive.] that has a subscription.
 As that grows, that'll grow.
 But right now it's in that 2% range – 1.5% to 2% range, and we expect that to be roughly in that range next quarter as well.

 Marilyn Mora - Cisco Systems, Inc.